Iran’s Coming Clash With Germany

 These events are now over a year old.
 Hezbollah has entered the conflict and even threatened the European Union.
 Scholz has done little and is mired in domestic crises.
 Scholz has shown himself weak, and Iran’s camp has taken advantage of this.
 But the two recent ultimatums show Iran still fears Germany.

 At the moment, Germany also fears Iran.
 It would have backed up its tough rhetoric with equally tough action otherwise.
 But Germany is due for an election in a few months.
-We could see a new chancellor in Berlin who is more willing to confront Iran.
+A new chancellor in Berlin might be more willing to confront Iran.

 Bible prophecy states both Germany and Iran will make good on their threats.
 It also states which power will win.